diversen/pebble-framework-docs/src-docs/100-Router.md

 ### Error handling

-If you visit a route which is not defined, you may get a 500 error without any useful message (This depends on your server configuration).
+If you visit a route that is not defined, you may get a 500 error without any useful message (This depends on your server configuration).

 We will make a setup in order to catch all errors.
 This will also